-Fig. 57-Echinorhynchus Gigas, Female. abruptly and is proa, Globe-shaped proboscis, armed with six rows of hooklets. vided with a globeb.
-Caudal extremity.
+Fig. 61-Echinorhynchus Gigas, FEMALE. abruptly and is proa, Globe-shaped proboscis, armed with six rows of hooklets.

+b, Caudal extremity.

-Distribution.-Very common in the United States; also found in Europe.
+Distribution.-Verv common in the United States : also found in Europe.

-Description.-Round in shape, about two-thirds the calibre of a lead pencil, with transverse markings.
-Milk white in color; the cephalic extremity terminates abruptly and is provided with a globeshaped proboscis thanklets irrocally live.

-that is armed with six rows of hooklets irregularly

-arranged, point backwards.
+Description.-Round in shape, about twothirds the calibre of a lead pencil, with transverse markings.
+Milk white in color: the cephalic extremity terminates vided with a globeshaped proboscis that is armed with six rows of hooklets irregularly arranged, point backwards.
 The hooklets are very small and resemble, in shape, those of a cat's claw.
 The posterior half of the female is attenuated until it is no larger than a knitting needle; the female is eight to twelve inches long, the male three to four inches.

-Life Cycle. - The female is oviparous; the eggs are oblong and contain fully developed embryos, in a few days after they have passed to the ground with the feces; if they are ingested by the intermediate host, which is the larva of the May bug (white worm or grub worms) they soon hatch in its digestive tract: this embryo is very small and provided with four small hooklets with which it burrows through the intestinal wall and becomes encysted in the abdominal cavity; when this cyst matures it contains the fully developed larva, which retains its vitality during the existence of the larval worm and has been noted still alive after metamorphosis into the perfect insect; it is possible that other invertebrates may act as an intermediate host; if the pig eats these white worms or May beetles containing the encysted larva, the young echinorhynchus is set free by the process of digestion and attaches itself to the mucous membrane of the small intestines by means of its six rows of hooklets and develops into the adult worm.
+Life Cycle .- The female is oviparous; the eggs are oblong and contain fully developed embryos, in a few days after they have passed to the ground with the feces; if they are ingested by the intermediate host, which is the larva of the May bug (white worm or grub worms) they soon hatch in its digestive tract: this embryo is very small and provided with four small hooklets with which it burrows through the intestinal wall and becomes encysted in the abdominal cavity; when this cyst matures it contains the fully developed larva, which retains its vitality during the existence of the larval worm and has been noted still alive after metamorphosis into the perfect insect; it is possible that other invertebrates may act as an intermediate host; if the pig eats these white worms or May beetles containing the encysted larva, the young echinorhynchus is set free by the process of digestion and attaches itself to the mucous membrane of the small intestines by means of its six rows of hooklets and develops into the adult worm.

-Fig. 58-ECHINORHYMCHUS GIGAS.
-Cephalic extremity showing globe-shaped proboscis and six rows of hooklets.
+Fig. 62-ECHINORHYNCHUS GIGAS.
+Cephalic extremity showing globeshaped proboscis and six rows of hooklets.